To Go Further

 person1 = new Person()

-You can also create several objects from one class:
+You can also create several objects of one class:

 class Person